GandhiCloudLab/watson-ai-ops-330-guide-ilender/31-integrations-servicenow/readme.md

 The article is based on the the following.

 - RedHat OpenShift 4.8 on IBM Cloud (ROKS)
-- Watson AI-Ops 3.2.0
+- Watson AI-Ops 3.3.0

 1. Goto the page `Data and tool integrations`

-2. Click on  `Add Integration`
+2. Click on  `Add Connection`

 ![ServiceNow](./images/image-00001.png)

-3. In the `ServiceNow` card click on the `Add Integration` link
+3. In the `ServiceNow` card click on the `Add Connection` link

 ![ServiceNow](./images/image-00002.png)